Personal tales from over 30 years’ of collecting Transformers toys

 It’s a disheartening realisation when you consider that your Transformers toy collection is ageing just as badly as you are.
 Despite what anyone selling you a Transformer might say, these things are really just toys and were never designed or built to last a long time.

 Maybe you haven’t been collecting Transformers for relatively long and maybe you only focus on newer releases like Masterpiece and/or Generations but, trust me, your toys will succumb to age and the process will be overlong and painful to endure.
-(Much like a Micheal Bay Transformers movie.)
+(Much like a Michael Bay Transformers movie.)

 I’ve never considered Transformers collecting to be any kind of long-term investment.
 In some ways, their limited lifespan adds to their appeal.
 All beauty, whether natural or manufactured, is fleeting.
-It makes you focus on what it really is: something awesome, something fun, and something to cherish while you can.
+It makes you focus on what it really is: something wonderful, something fun, and something to cherish while you can.

 Chapter 19 – Giving Up the Chase

 Every Transformers toy has its own story, and I don’t just mean the biography written on the packaging.
-Each story is a unique combination of time, place, and serendipity, that binds that particular robot to you as a collector.
+Each story is a unique combination of time, place, luck, and serendipity, that binds that particular robot to you as a collector.
 You will hopefully have seen from this “Collecting Stories” series that I have had plenty of wonderful stories of my own.

 I think that it is this story, this distinctive and rich tale attached to each Transformer, that makes collecting them such a joyful and rewarding experience.
 But I have come to realise, over the years, that the stories of mine have dulled and lost their spark and shine.